ConnectyCube/comments-demo-web/README.md

 # comments-demo-web
 A demo of how to implement commenting system on top of ConnectyCube chat

+# Get started
+In the project directory, you need run:
+1. npm install
+2. npm start

 # Users info
 user_ 1 {
     login: "cc_test_1",